Family of High-Chern-Number Orbital Magnets in Twisted Rhombohedral Graphene: Electrical and magnetic switching of high-Chern-number orbital magnets

-In the $(1+4)$ device, we observe a Středa slope of $C = 4$ from $\nu=1$, and $C = -4$ from $\nu=3$, anticipated by band structure calculations (Extended Data~\ref{fig:ED6} and~\ref{fig:ED9}).
-The $R_\mathrm{yx}$ is not quantized probably due to the moiré disorder in the sample~\cite{grover2022chern}.
-In a $(1+5)$ device, we observe the $R_\mathrm{yx}$ dispersion emanating from $\nu = 1$ with a slope corresponding to $C = 5$, as shown in Fig.~\ref{fig:4}b, aligning with the measured quantized $|R_\mathrm{yx}|=h/5e^2$ (Fig.~\ref{fig:4}c).
-Single-particle band calculations predict a flat conduction band with $C=5$.
-Incorporating electron–electron interactions within a self-consistent Hartree–Fock framework yields a spin–valley–polarized state preserving the same topological character, indicating that the essential physics is already encoded in the single-particle description (Fig.~\ref{fig:4}d and Extended Data~\ref{fig:ED9}).
+In the $(1+4)$ device, besides quantization at zero field, linear fitting of the dispersion of $R_\mathrm{yx}$ maximum and $R_\mathrm{xx}$ minimum yields a Středa slope of $C = 4$ from $\nu=1$ (Fig.~\ref{fig:4}b and Extended Data~\ref{fig:ED10}), agreeing with the theoretical prediction (Extended Data~\ref{fig:ED9}).
+At $\nu = 3$, as shown in Fig.~\ref{fig:4}e, the $R_\mathrm{yx}$ hot spot disperses along $C = -4$, indicating that the electrons now occupy the opposite valley compared to $\nu = 1$.
+In a $(1+5)$ device, we observe the $R_\mathrm{yx}$ dispersion emanating from $\nu = 1$ with a slope corresponding to $C = 5$, as shown in Fig.~\ref{fig:4}c, in line with Chern slope extracted from the dispersion of $R_\mathrm{xx}$ minimum (Extended Data \ref{fig:ED7}).
+At magnetic fields above 0.5~T in Fig.~\ref{fig:4}c, an additional dispersing feature appears, which likely originates from conventional Landau-level formation.
+Another $R_\mathrm{yx}$ hot spot dispersing from $\nu \approx 1.5$ corresponds to the hot-spot region between $\nu=1$ and $\nu=2$ observed in Fig.~\ref{fig:2}f and Fig.~\ref{fig:3}c.
+The Arrhenius fitting yields a thermal activation gap of 19.4 K for the (1+4) device and 18.3 K for the (1+5) device (Extended Data \ref{fig:ED8}).
+We note that incorporating electron–electron interactions within a self-consistent Hartree–Fock framework yields a spin–valley–polarized state preserving the same topological character as in the single-particle description (Fig.~\ref{fig:4}d and Extended Data~\ref{fig:ED10}).
 The calculated band structure further reveals that the electronic states are localized in layers distant from the moiré interface (Extended Data~\ref{fig:ED9}), similar to the behavior predicted in the twisted $(1+3)$ device.

-At magnetic fields above 0.5~T, an additional dispersing feature appears, which likely originates from conventional Landau-level formation.
-Another $R_\mathrm{yx}$ hot spot dispersing from $\nu \approx 1.5$ corresponds to the hot-spot region between $\nu=1$ and $\nu=2$ observed in Fig.~\ref{fig:2}f and Fig.~\ref{fig:3}c.
+Having demonstrated that the twisted (1+\textit{n}) system exhibits a $C = n$ hierarchy, we now illustrate the electrical switching of the high-Chern magnetization.
+As shown in Fig.~\ref{fig:4}f, when we sweep the carrier density in the forward direction from $\nu=1$, $R_\mathrm{yx}$ switches sign, and a similar behavior is observed at around $\nu = 3$ in twisted $(1+3)$ and ($1+4$) samples (Fig.~\ref{fig:3}a and Extended Data~\ref{fig:ED4} and~\ref{fig:ED6}).
+Given the small spin magnetization in moiré systems, we attribute the doping-induced $R_\mathrm{yx}$ sign switching to competition between bulk and edge orbital currents, a mechanism previously invoked to explain electrical magnetization switching in moiré graphene systems~\cite{polshyn2020electrical,zhu2020voltage,tschirhart2021imaging,grover2022chern}.
+The bulk contribution comes from self-rotation of the wave packet which evolves within the band and is not directly probed by transport, while the edge contribution is from chiral edge currents when the Fermi level lies within a Chern gap and can be measured through transport.
+In a single valley, bulk and edge magnetization are opposite in sign ~\cite{polshyn2020electrical,zhu2020voltage,tschirhart2021imaging,grover2022chern}.